-Our history has been whitewashed and only though confronting the truth about our past, excavating America’s original sins, can America achieve the high ideals as set forth in our Constitution.
-And given the fact that our President is a racist, surrounded by White Supremacists, foisting on America a racist agenda of divisiveness, scapegoating, condoning and enabling an environmental holocaust, and spearheading assaults on woman’s and LGBT’s rights, voting rights, immigrant rights, To this I would say: ain’t no better time than the present.
+Our history is being whitewashed and only through confronting the truth about our past, excavating America’s original sins, can America achieve the high ideals as set forth in our Constitution.
+And given the fact that our President is a racist, surrounded by White Supremacists, foisting on America a racist agenda of divisiveness, scapegoating, condoning and enabling an environmental holocaust, and spearheading assaults on woman’s and LGBT’s rights, voting rights, immigrant rights, to this I would say: ain’t no better time than the present.

 Trump has emboldened carriers of this cancer, coaxing them out of the closet for a full-frontal attack on our Constitution, the press, people of color, and the working poor.

-But this is a good thing: previously, our nation labored under the delusion that the race issue had evaporated, no need to even bring it up for discussion, didn’t we just elect our first African-American President?
+But there’s a silver lining: previously, our nation labored under the delusion that the race issue had evaporated, no need to even bring it up for discussion.
+Didn’t we just elect our first African-American President?

-Trump got himself elected by appealing to the prejudices of this base, first by using the dog whistle of code words such as ‘law and order’, ‘our kind of people’, and he then ratcheted up the rhetoric by labelling Hispanics ‘rapists, drug dealers and criminals’, labelled Muslin ‘terrorists’ and African-Americans as people descended from “Shitty” countries such as Haiti.
-Republican Senators and Representatives, instead of denouncing Trump for his blatant fear-mongering, his moral depravity, doubled down on his hate, his scapegoating, and railroaded through legislation that deeply impacted people of color and the working poor.
+Trump got himself elected by appealing to the prejudices of this base, first by using the dog whistle of code words such as ‘law and order’, ‘our kind of people’, and he then ratcheted up the rhetoric by labeling Hispanics ‘rapists, drug dealers and criminals’, labeled Muslims ‘terrorists’ and African-Americans as people descended from “Shitty” countries such as Haiti.
+Republican Senators and Representatives, instead of denouncing Trump for his blatant fearmongering, his moral depravity, doubled down on his hate, his scapegoating, and railroaded through legislation that deeply impacted people of color and the working poor.